s3883858/Assessment-1-My-Profile---C-Brown/README.md

 ### What is your interest in IT? and When did your interest in IT start?
 At a very young age I have been interested in computers, computing and computer games.
-When I got my first Nintendo 64 I was hooked.
-This led to tinkering with my first commodore 64 and beyond.
+When I got my first Nintendo 64, I was hooked.
+This led to tinkering with my first Commodore 64 and beyond.
 I have always enjoyed tinkering with computer hardware and software which has assisted me in my career path as a police officer and beyond.
 I am self-taught and have recently become increasingly interest in cybersecurity.
 As such I decided to finally obtain some formal qualification that will assist me in my professional career or branch it off in a different direction.

 ### What makes IT interesting for you?
 The endless possibilities, looking back and seeing how IT is incorporating itself into every facet of life (both good and bad).